Comercio y Economía Internacional / International Trade and Economy

 Credits: 4 ECTS

-This course is addressed to non economists and its aim is to get the student familiar with basic economic principles, approaches and methods as well as with key issues in the field of international economics and trade.
+This course is essentially addressed to non-economists and its aim is to get the students familiar with the several basic economic principles, approaches and methods as well as with key issues in the field of international economics and trade.

-The first part will give special attention to the role of the State and economic policy, in particular their rational (market failures and redistribution), instruments (regulation, public goods provision, etc.) and failures (government failures).
+The first part will give special attention to the role of the State and economic policy, in particular their motivations (market failures, assignment and redistribution), instruments (regulation, public goods provision, etc.) and failures (government failures).

-The assessment of the course will be based on a final exam (40% of the grade), homework and exercises as part of the practical sessions (50%) and one mid-term quiz (10%).
+The assessment of the course is based on a final exam (40% of the grade), homework, debates and practical exercises (40%) and two mid-term quizzes (20%).

 In addition, it is mandatory to attend at least 80% of the classes to be able to approve the course.

-In practical seminars exercises and problems will be discussed and solved.
-They are scheduled every other week starting on the second week.
-At the end of each session, homework will be given to be returned in a week time.
+In seminar sessions, exercises, problems and case studies will be discussed and solved.
+At the end of each session, homework will be given to be returned in a two-week time.